MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-security-hardening.md

 Understanding SMB security features can help users safeguard their sensitive data and prevent unauthorized access to shared resources.
 The next section provides a brief overview of these features.

+### SMB signing

+Starting with Windows 11 24H2 and Windows Server 2025, all outbound and inbound SMB connections are now required to be signed by default.
+Previously, SMB signing was only required by default for connections to shares named **SYSVOL** and **NETLOGON**, and for clients of AD domain controllers.

+SMB signing prevents data tampering and relay attacks that steal credentials.
+By making signing mandatory by default, administrators and users don't need to be experts in SMB network protocol security to enable this important security feature.
+Enabling SMB signing causes clients and servers to only accept packets that are signed, and reject any that aren't.
+Packets from guest users are rejected, which means that the feature allowing users to connect to a server without providing credentials (guest fallback) is disabled.
+This security measure helps prevent unauthorized access and data breaches by requiring users to authenticate themselves before accessing a server, which ensures that only authorized users can access the server and its resources.

+To learn more, see [Control SMB signing behavior](smb-signing.md).

 ### SMB alternative ports

 The SMB client can be used to establish connections with alternative ports for TCP, QUIC, and RDMA.
-These ports may differ from the default ports assigned by the Internet Assigned Numbers Authority (IANA) and the Internet Engineering Task Force (IETF), which are 445, 5445, and 443 for TCP, QUIC, and RDMA respectively.
+These ports may differ from the default ports assigned by the Internet Assigned Numbers Authority (IANA) and the Internet Engineering Task Force (IETF), which are 445, 443, and 5445 for TCP, QUIC, and RDMA respectively.

 In Windows Server, it's possible to host an SMB over QUIC connection on a firewall port that is permitted, but not necessarily the default port 443.
 However, it's important to note that connecting to alternative ports is only possible if the SMB server is configured to listen on that specific port.
 Additionally, it's possible to configure the deployment to disallow the use of alternative ports or to restrict their usage to certain servers.